Gwitchr/gwitchr/README.md

 🔭 Nowadays I work on _Online Ordering_ (OLO for short) which is a digital product built with React and written in TypeScript, that leverages the React ecosystem (Redux/Thunks/etc) by **SpotOn!** that helps merchants in the US sell online without much hassle.

-🧮 I also teach (but most of the time, to be honest, **learn** while doing it) about the web, its languages and JS driven backend/frontend with tools such as express [@Devf.la](https://github.com/devfmx)
+🧮 I also teach (but most of the time, to be honest, **learn** while doing it) about the web, its languages and JS driven backend/frontend with tools such as express, React, TypeScript, Redux, Testing, etc [@Devf.la](https://github.com/devfmx)

 🌱 Currently I'm in the process of getting certified as a MongoDB Developer

 ⚡ Fun fact: I have a B.A. in Product Design 🏴‍☠️

+📫 How to reach me: [medium](https://medium.com/@luiscasillas) & [twitter](https://twitter.com/luistisismo)

 <!--